natasnopa/hello-world/README.md

 # hello-world
-my beginning
+<br> my beginning

-and here you can tear yourself apart form chosing thw first or the second variant
+ and here you can tear yourself apart form chosing thw first or the second variant <br/>